mnl/supergenpass-scripts/README.md

 ## PHP 5? `sgp.php`
 Tried to use as many built in functions as possible :)
 Doesn't quite hide password.
 Not sure if that part is Windows compatible...

+## R `sgp.R`
+Use with Rscript hashbang or interactively in REPL/IDE.
+Make sure to `package.install("openssl")` first

+## PowerShell `sgp.ps1`
+Windows scripting is weird.
+This one both checks the url and handles the clipboard.

 ## Zenity + bash `sgpclip`
 Takes url from clipboard, strips out first level domain, hashes with master password and puts new password hash in clipboard.